zainabed/zainabed-blog/content/blogs/angular-mutation-testing/index.md

 ## Conclusion

 Mutation testing can also be supported by a sophisticated framework such as Angular.
-Though it reduces productivity since mutation test execution is slow, it improves application sustainability, which we need in the long term.
+Though it reduces productivity since mutation test execution is slow, but it improves application sustainability, which we need in the long term.

 ------